lauringlab/RSV_amplicon_sequencing/README.md

 ### RSV-B
 - Uses hRSV/B/Australia/VIC-RCH056/2019  as the reference (EPI_ISL_1653999 on GISAID and OP975389 on Genbank).
 - consists of 51 primer pairs, with all odd numbered pairs in pool 1 and even numbered primers in pool 2
+- Primer Version V2.2 has an option for balancing the primer pools.
 ![Primer Scheme](RSVB_scheme_plot.png)

 Please cite the following paper: